dainyleen/invited/README.md

 # Invited
 Building an rsvp app for an upcoming youth event.
-It takes a few moments for anyone interested.
+It only takes a couple of minutes to do it.
 You are INVITED!